The Hispanic population is growing yearly in the United States, as also the number of Hispanic homebuyers.

 This route will get you faster results but will require you to spend more on ads.

 Of course, you could also go the content marketing route and build up a following on YouTube, Instagram or Facebook.

 But as I already mentioned in my article about the best social media platforms for real estate, in this case, I would focus on YouTube.

-Unfortunately, the other social media platforms don’t give you the same organic reach as they did several years back.
+Unfortunately, the other social media platforms don’t give you the same organic reach as they did several years ago.

 This approach will take more time until you get the first results.

-Of course, you could do a hybrid approach and do both (pay per click advertising, and content marketing with video growing a following).
+Of course, you could make a hybrid approach and do both (pay-per-click advertising and content marketing with video growing a following).

 This all depends on the time and money resources you have.

 Let’s stay for a moment with the pay-per-click advertising route.

 Ideally, your real estate business is already operating in the mentioned geographic areas with most Hispanics and/or where there is a growth in Hispanic homeowners.